Who is this article for?

 Daily job that collects a snapshot of backup archive size for each backup archive, dumps the server's database to all store points, sends admin alerts and reports, and removes backup archives that have exceeded the cold storage retention period.

-Main page of the administration console.
+Main page of the Code42 console.
 Displays rolled up stats and graphs across all organizations.

 Automatic process ensuring that the amount of disk space on each server within a destination is roughly equal.